Dutch airline KLM expects coronavirus to limit flights to Italy

 The spokeswoman said it was too early to say how many of its weekly 152 flights to Italy would be scrapped.

-Like other major airlines, KLM has already cancelled all its flights to mainland China for several weeks.
+Like other major airlines, KLM has already canceled all its flights to mainland China for several weeks.

 Earlier this week, the company extended its ban on flights to Chengdu, Hangzhou and Xiamen in China to at least May 3.